chen-assert/cccbd_web/Document/01_user_draft.md

 ### Mobile-end

-Customers can use all businesses of Hibernia-Sino Insurance Company abovementioned by smartphones.
-Customers using Android platform devices can login, change password, register, apply for lost luggage, and check claims or policies by proper app.<font color=#FF0000>IOS also have corresponding app with all of this features </font>
+Customers can use all business of Hibernia-Sino Insurance Company abovementioned for smart phones.
+Customers are using Android platform devices can login, change password, register, apply for lost luggage, and check claims or policies by proper app.

+<font color=#FF0000>IOS also have corresponding app with all of this features </font>